xpadro/k8s/README.md

-# k8s
+# Systems
-k8s examples
+Playground repository used to experiment with deploying different distributed systems.
+Current sections:

+- k8s-concepts: Goes through different aspects of Kubernetes like volumes, security or network.

-README.md in each specific example directory
+README.md in each specific directory